Close

 Employment and Work Visas

 Limited work visa categories exist for Vatican employment, primarily covering religious positions and specialized technical roles.
 Applications require pre-approved employment contracts and extensive background verification.
+These are processed as Italian national long-stay visas with fees of approximately 134 EUR (approximately 150 USD).

 Special Categories